uber/nebula.gl/docs/get-started/dev-guides.md

 With nebula.gl,  geometry editing is accomplished through editing modes.
 These modes instruct nebula.gl how it should handle user interactions in order to manipulate GeoJSON features and geometries. nebula.gl provides several modes for creating and manipulating points, lines, and polygons.

+If the functionality that nebula.gl provides out-of-the box doesn’t quite meet your use case, developers can extend or create their own editing mode with custom event handling logic without needing to make changes to nebula.gl itself.

 ### EditableGeoJsonLayer

 EditableGeoJsonLayer is a deck.gl layer that can be passed to deck.gl the same way as other deck.gl layers, and can even be used in conjunction with other deck.gl layers.
+It exposes a reactive-style interface where data updates are provided through an onEdit callback, but the actual state of the geometries is owned and controlled by the application.

 ### react-map-gl-draw